VenuYerramsetti/trustworthy-ai-dermatology/README.md

 # trustworthy-ai-dermatology
 From building ML models → to questioning if they should be trusted in healthcare.

+This project investigates the trustworthiness of AI systems in healthcare, specifically in dermatology image classification.

+While deep learning models such as CNNs demonstrate strong predictive performance, this work highlights the limitations of performance-centric evaluation and emphasizes the need for Responsible AI practices.

+The study combines technical modelling with ethical and socio-technical analysis, focusing on:
+- Dataset bias and demographic representation
+- Model explainability and transparency
+- Reliability in high-stakes clinical environments
+- Human-AI interaction and decision boundaries
+- Alignment with emerging AI regulations (EU AI Act)

+This repository contains the full research paper, supporting materials, and a conceptual Responsible AI framework for healthcare systems.

 # 🧠 Towards Trustworthy AI in Dermatology

 This project presents a socio-technical evaluation of AI systems for skin disease classification, combining machine learning performance analysis with ethical, regulatory, and trust considerations.